nicomwong/Turing-Machine/README.md

 The goal is to create a virtual structure that represents a (decisive) Turing Machine using OOP principles.
 The behavior of the Turing Machine itself is user-defined through a strictly-formatted text file.

-Future goals include...
-  - The implementation of a physical Turing Machine using 3D printing, an Arduino, and multicolor LEDs to represent the tape symbols.
-  - A way to generate the node graph of the Turing Machine as it was defined by the user
-  - An interactive web-based implementation
-\
+To use it, perform the following steps:
+1. Run `make` to generate the `TMParser.exe` executable
+2. Write a TM description text file that describes the Turing Machine states and transitions, following the format below
+3. Simulate your TM by running `./TMParser.exe <description text file> <accepts|run> <input>`

 Format for TM description text file:
 ```
 alphabet: '{'<char> (',' <char>)*'}'